arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 arduino_zero_edbg.upload.native_usb=false
 ```

-in this case the upload definition will be always considered as a `default` protocol, in other words, it will be automatically converted into:
+in this case, to ensure backward compatibility, the upload tool specified in the old (non-pluggable) way will be considered as a `default` protocol upload, and it will be automatically converted into:

 ```
 arduino_zero_edbg.upload.default.tool=openocd
 ```

+Please note that the transformation above is intended only as a backward compatibility helper and it will be applied only on platforms that does not support Pluggable Discovery at all: if any other `*.upload.*.tool` or `discovery.*` definition is found in the platform, the transformation above will **not** be automatically applied.

 ## Open Questions